GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 # December 20th
-Experimenting with quick start colab notebook.
-Format is .py files instead of .ipynb files
+Experimenting with the given quick start colab notebook, changed the format to .py files instead of .ipynb files for easier testing.

 ## Original.py
 The first file that I used is called **original.py**